darvil82/lanat-docs/Lanat/topics/Your-first-argument-parser.md

 ## Conclusion

 That's it!
 You've just created your first argument parser with Lanat.
-You can now go ahead and experiment with the different features of Lanat.

 We've just scratched the surface of what Lanat can do.
 You can learn more about Lanat by reading the rest of the documentation.
 Have fun!